RSS

 You can read all you want, search websites, review YouTube, listen to economists or the weather person, but none of that is going to do you any good without common sense.
 My favourite Mark Twain quote: “The reason there is so much common sense in the world is that very few use it!”

 Learning without action will not help.
-You can look at a map of terrain all you want, without hiking it; it matters little.
+You can look at a terrain map all you want without hiking it; it matters little.

 There are three ‘P’s in real estate as a seller: Price, Product and Promotion.
 You, the seller, control the price and product.
 If you use a Realtor, the promotion should be their value-added involvement.